MQ2 Gas Sensor Tutorial for Arduino, ESP8266 and ESP32

 In this tutorial I show you how to use the MQ2 gas sensor with your Arduino, ESP8266 or ESP32 microcontroller.

-After we dive into the functionality of gas sensors in general, we build a gas alarmĀ with the MQ2 gas sensor that detects smoke and turn on an active buzzer as alarm.
+After we dive into the functionality of gas sensors in general, we build a gas alarm that detects smoke and wakes you up with a loud noise.

 Table of Contents